insan271/gui-nordvpn-linux/README.md

 This directory isn’t created by the program itself so it needs to be created manually:

-** .sudo mkdir -p /etc/nvpn/postup && sudo mkdir -p /etc/nvpn/postdown **
+**sudo mkdir -p /etc/nvpn/postup && sudo mkdir -p /etc/nvpn/postdown**

 It only executes scripts with executable permissions so give the script permission with :